In Utero: Production and mixing dispute

-After the recording sessions were completed, Nirvana sent unmastered tapes of the album to several individuals, including Gold Mountain and Ed Rosenblatt, the president of DGC's parent company Geffen Records.
+After the recording sessions ended, Nirvana sent unmastered tapes of the album to several individuals, including Gold Mountain and Ed Rosenblatt, the president of DGC's parent company, Geffen Records.
 When asked about the feedback he received, Cobain told Michael Azerrad, "The grown-ups don't like it."
 He said he was told his songwriting was "not up to par", the sound was "unlistenable", and that there was uncertainty that mainstream radio would accept Albini's production.
-Few at Geffen or Gold Mountain had wanted the band to record with Albini, and Cobain felt he was receiving an unstated message to scrap the sessions and start again.
+Few at Geffen or Gold Mountain had wanted Nirvana to record with Albini, and Cobain felt he was receiving an unstated message to scrap the sessions and start again.

 Cobain was upset and said to Azerrad, "I should just re-record this record and do the same thing we did last year because we sold out last year—there's no reason to try and redeem ourselves as artists at this point.
 I can't help myself—I'm just putting out a record I would like to listen to at home."
-However, a number of Nirvana's friends liked the album, and by April 1993, Nirvana was intent on releasing In Utero as it was.
+However, a number of Nirvana's friends liked the album, and by April, Nirvana was intent on releasing In Utero as it was.
 According to Cobain, "Of course, they want another Nevermind, but I'd rather die than do that.
 This is exactly the kind of record I would buy as a fan, that I would enjoy owning."

 The band began to have doubts about the record.
 Cobain said, "The first time I played it at home, I knew there was something wrong.
 The whole first week I wasn't really interested in listening to it at all, and that usually doesn't happen.
 I got no emotion from it, I was just numb."
 The group concluded that the bass and lyrics were inaudible and asked Albini to remix the album.
 He declined; as he recalled, "[Cobain] wanted to make a record that he could slam down on the table and say, 'Listen, I know this is good, and I know your concerns about it are meaningless, so go with it.'
 And I don't think he felt he had that yet ...
 My problem was that I feared a slippery slope."
 The band attempted to address their concerns during the mastering process with Bob Ludwig at his studio in Portland, Maine.
 Novoselic was pleased with the results, but Cobain still did not feel it was perfect.